 Last updated: ET

 - Risk level

 - Laws and culture

 Avoid all travel to Venezuela due to the significant level of violent crime, the unstable political and economic situations and the decline in basic living conditions, including shortages of medication, gasoline and water.

 Safety and security

 The security situation in Venezuela remains unstable and could deteriorate with very little warning.
-A nationwide state of exception (state of emergency) has been in effect since January 15, 2016.

 Direct flights to and from the U.S. are also suspended.

 Armed criminal groups frequently operate on both sides of the border with Colombia, conducting illegal activities such as:

 There is a high military presence in a number of municipalities located along the border.
 Nevertheless, general lawlessness, particularly in the area within 20 km of the border with Colombia, increases the risk of extortion and kidnapping in this region.